 Add the minced mutton, stir and cover, set the heat at minimal.

-Open cover after some 25-30 minutes & add the powdered spices, mix well & cover again!
-Cook at minimal heat for some 12 to 15 minutes, open cover, increase the heat & stir fry to dry the remaining release water!
+Remove cover after 25-30 minutes, add the powdered spices, mix well & cover again!
+Cook at minimal heat for 12 to 15 minutes, remove cover, increase the heat, stir fry to dry the remaining release water!

-Now remove the cover from the dough, knead for a minute & make balls from it!
+Now remove the cover from the dough, knead for a minute make balls from it!
 Roll out round shaped parathas.
-At this point I fail to roll them paper thin as in the shops!
-The reason why I cannot make rumble roti!
+At this point I failed to roll them paper thin as in the shops!

-Place 2-3 tbsp of filling on it and brush with generous amount of beaten egg.
-Fold in from all sides.
+Place 2-3 tbsp of filling on it, brush with generous amount of beaten egg.
+Fold in from all the sides.
 It will take the shape of a square!
 Just lightly roll, I fear breakage!

 Heat enough oil in a wok.
 Deep fry each at a time, flipping over after 1 side is done.